moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

 Other
 -----

-In addition to my primary teaching duties, I gave guest lectures in Prof.
-Eke's multibody dynamics graduate course, Prof. Lin's Computer Science Senior Design course, and Dr. Kornbluth's Design for Development course.
+In addition to my primary teaching duties, I developed and gave guest lectures in Prof.\ Eke's multibody dynamics graduate course (MAE\ 223), Prof. Lin's computer science Senior design course (ECS\ 193), and Dr\.
+Kornbluth's design for development course (TTP\ 298A).

 Outside of teaching courses, I led and participated in a number teaching and learning activities.
-I led a collaborative effort the development of the `MAE Innovative Design Studio`_ to provide an project based active learning space for our project and design classes (EME 150A, EAE 130, EME 185, etc).
+I led the collaborative effort the development of the `MAE Innovative Design Studio`_ to provide an project based active learning space for our project and design classes (EME 150A, EAE 130, EME 185, etc).
 I introduced a new competition team, the `California Solar Regatta`_, where our